chentianran/chentianran.github.io/teaching/modsim/syllabus.markdown

 ### Textbook

-_No textbook is required._ However, the following books will be used as references:
+- [Required] _An introduction to mathematical modeling_
+  by E. Bender
+  ISBN: 978-0-486-41180-4
+  (This is a very old book, and many topics in this book is outdated.
+We will only use this book for the fundamental topics.)

-- _A first course in mathematical modeling_ (4th edition)
+- [Recommended, but _not_ required] _A first course in mathematical modeling_ (4th edition)
   by F. Giordano, W. Fox, S. Horton, and M. Weir
   ISBN: 978-0-495-01159-0
-- _An introduction to mathematical modeling_
-  by E. Bender
-  ISBN: 978-0-486-41180-4

 ### Attendance and participation